educational-resources-and-services/bibletags-widget/README.md

 * USFM of UHB needs to keep words separated by makeph and half-words (words with two lemmas) on the same line
 * Get rid of extra spaces I put in Gen 1:1 of uhb, or put them everywhere (usfm-js fixes)

-  - THEN: set user id to [uuid]@bibletags.org (with uuid stored in their localStorage)
   * Need some sanity with the fact verseId means two different things!!
 01001001 and 01001001-esv

 ATTENTION!!
 There have been changes made to bibletags-widget-script and thus a new version needs to be created/used.